 Our Care Team volunteers offers assistance, support and compassion to families within our congregation and to those within the community who have experienced the loss of loved ones.

 This ministry provides a CD of Sunday’s service for those who may find it difficult to attend church.

 ⮞Faith Community Nurse

 This ministry promotes healthy living, wellness and disease prevention through efforts of a Faith Community Nurse who acts as advisor, counselor, educator and advocate for members of the congregation.
 This program offers screening for blood pressure on Wednesday evenings from 5:30-6:30 p.m. and on the third Sunday of each month.

 Our Food Ministry volunteers provide meals for members and their families during occasions such as illness, surgery, new babies or funerals.

 This 13-week program provides support for those grieving the loss of a loved one.
 Sessions are held in the fall and spring.
+Learn more about the program on the GriefShare website.
 Check the church calendar for the next scheduled session.

 ⮞Neighbor Helping Neighbor